 In this interview, I share my stroke story which began in Feb on 2012 as well as how I came to be diagnosed with a thyroid condition while recovering from brain surgery in November 2014.

 To listen to the interview I did with Kerry for the Recovery after Stroke podcast with Kerry as my guest click here.

 To discover how to support your recovery after a stroke go to recoveryafterstroke.com

 Join the Recovery After Stroke Membership here

-was chatting with my wife was no issues are all good.
+Was chatting with my wife and no issues are all good.
 We got to the hospital emergency door and she dropped me off there and said, Look, I’ll go and park the car and I will come back and see you.
 So I don’t reckon it would have taken her more than around 10 minutes or 15 minutes to get back to me.
-But in that time I had gone to the triage nurse and started to explain to them that I was feeling this, these sensations again.
+But at that time I had gone to the triage nurse and started to explain to them that I was feeling, these sensations again.
 And by the time

 Hi, how are you?
 Kerry?

 I’m great.
 How are you?

 That’s good.
 And so well, three hemorrhagic strokes.
 So I can’t imagine what that would have been like.